mikopos/create-ai-e2e/README.md

   node ./dist/cli.js <command>
   ```
 - For projects with custom router paths, add a quick `.e2eignore` file to exclude files.
-- To disable AI mode by default, unset the `ANTHROPIC_API_KEY` env var.
+- To disable AI mode by default, unset the API key environment variables.
 - If tests fail in CI, check the uploaded artifacts for detailed reports.
+- Make sure to set up your API keys as GitHub repository secrets for CI/CD.

 ---